tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ![image](assets/en/chapter4/0.webp)

-Regarding its monetary issuance, it can be illustrated by an S-curve that represents the quantity of bitcoins created over time.
+Its monetary issuance can be illustrated by a curve that represents the quantity of bitcoins created over time.
 For example, in 2022, approximately 18.5 million bitcoins were in circulation.
-Forecasts indicate that by 2025, there will be around 19.5 million bitcoins, representing ~93% of the total supply, and by 2037, this figure will reach 20.4 million.
+Forecasts indicate that by 2025, there will be around 19.5 million bitcoins, representing around the 93% of the total supply, and by 2037, this figure will reach 20.4 million.

-### How to Create New Bitcoins?
+### How are New Bitcoins Created?

-The creation of new bitcoins is the result of the mining process, a procedure for verifying transactions on the Bitcoin network.
+The creation of new bitcoins is the result of the mining process.
+In a nutshell, miners use powerful computers that solve complex mathematical problems, which validate and secure transactions.
+Once a problem is solved, the miner adds a new block of transactions to the blockchain, a decentralized and distributed ledger that records all transactions made on the network.
+The blockchain ensures transparency and security, as each block is linked to the previous one, making it nearly impossible to alter past data without consensus from the network.

 ![image](assets/en/chapter4/1.webp)

-Miners, who perform this task, are rewarded with the issuance of new bitcoins every ten minutes.
-This reward is programmed to halve every 210,000 blocks, which is approximately every four years, an event known as "halving" -- giving the monetary issuance curve a stair-like shape.
-Due to this halving mechanism, it can be mathematically predicted that the creation of bitcoins will cease in 2140, when the total number of bitcoins reaches its limit of 21 million.
+After successfully performing this task, miners get rewarded with the issuance of new bitcoins every ten minutes.
+This reward is programmed to halve every 210,000 blocks, which is approximately every four years (an event known as "halving"), giving the monetary issuance curve a stair-like shape.
+Due to this mechanism, it can be mathematically predicted that the creation of new bitcoins will cease arount the year 2140, when the total number reaches its limit of 21 million.

 | Halving Number | Block Height | BTC Reward After Halving  | Estimated BTC in Circulation After Halving |
 | -------------- | ------------ | ------------------------- | ------------------------------------------ |